bluefroguk1/empire-dump/content/Library/On The Nature Of The Vallorn/Reference Materials/On Terunael/Notes On The Expedition To Axos.md

 It was breathtaking.
 A great pool of vibrant, deep green, shot through with currents of blood red.
 There are no trods here.
 There have never been any trods here.
 If Brocéliande is a wellspring of the vallorns might, this place is like an inland sea - like one of the bottomless mountain lakes of [[Hercynia]].
 It is deep beyond measuring.
 It has never been tamed, and its power has never been diminished.
 It has been tended - there are marks of this "Invocation of the Throne of Maykop" that Maxatious spoke of - and the presence that underlies the power of the vallorn seems somnolent.
 Slumbering power, not watchful or bitter like some of the vallorn to the west.

 But it is a vallon.
-It is a aloet that has possessed the entire forest of Visokuma for a thousand sears, one that has never known the tread of a [[Striding]] or the watchful eyes of a [[Steading]].
+It is a aloet that has possessed the entire forest of Visokuma for a thousand sears, one that has never known the tread of a [[Striding]] or the watchful eyes of a Steading.

 There was one other thing that we noticed as we wove our Magic — an absence.
 There is an absence near the heart of the vallorn large enough to register as something of note to our scrying eyes, Given everything Maxatious said, and the recounting of Istacia, I would guess that what we are seeing is the largest weirwood forest I have ever heard of - larger than the [[Golden Trees of Seren]].